-As a partner and co-chair of the Private Client Group at Hemenway & Barnes LLP, Dennis also serves as individual trustee for family and charitable trusts.
+As a partner and Chair of the Private Client Group at Hemenway & Barnes LLP, Dennis also serves as individual trustee for family and charitable trusts.
 Dennis is a Fellow of the American College of Trust & Estate Counsel.

 - Drafts and implements wealth preservation trusts, perpetual dynasty trusts, directed trusts, quiet trusts, pet trusts, and special purpose trusts to care for family lands.

 - Eliminated many millions of dollars in transfer taxes for clients by creating and administering dozens of grantor-retained annuity trusts.

 - Created and administers private foundations, charitable lead trusts, and charitable remainder trusts involving tens of millions of dollars in funding.

 - Named as a New England Super Lawyer

 - Fellow, American College of Trust and Estate Counsel (ACTEC)

 - Editor-in-Chief, Boston University Law Review

 - Recipient of Dr. John Ordronaux Prize from Boston University School of Law

 - Co-authored the Trusts & Estates Magazine article, “Depression-Era Trusts Come Home to Roost,” December 2016